Contact Us | Search

 Expected results: impact on construction and on locality and storm water infrastructure design and analysis, which are key environmental issues.
 If the results of the project are promising, it should provide incentive to the population to begin harvesting rain water.
 Through the involvement of the U.S. partners in project and research activities, three Master's-level students will be trained.
 Research results will be integrated with other Palestinian universities in the West Bank and in civil engineering courses taught at the University of Toledo and University of Utah.
 The capacity of three faculty members at the Institute of Environmental and Water Studies at Birzeit University will also be enhanced through collaborative research visits to the U.S. partners.
 The results of this research will be of interest for the Palestinian Water Authority, Ministry of Local Government, municipalities, local councils, and hydrology professionals in the West Bank.

-• Guidelines for rainwater harvesting at the household level have been developed.
-6000 copies have been printed and around 4000 copies have been distributed to different Palestinian individuals, ministries, institutions, NGOs, schools, university students, women associations, etc.
+uidelines for rainwater harvesting at the household level.
+6000 copies have been printed and around 4000 copies have been distributed to different Palestinian individuals, ministries, institutions, NGOs, schools, university students, women associations, etc. Additionally, four Masters students graduated through support of this project and six manuscripts developed and submitted to journals.

-Development impact: A solid understanding of competitiveness and importance of investing in the rainwater harvesting (RWH) and sanitation sector as a means to enhance livelihoods and business opportunities in rural areas has been successfully achieved among both local residents and policy makers in the study area and other Palestinian areas, as most of actions, including the 14 training workshops conducted, the development of the guidelines for rainwater harvesting at the household level, and the Palestinian Conference on Rainwater Harvesting and Management activities, were implemented with participation and involvement of policy makers from different levels.
+A solid understanding of competitiveness and importance of investing in the rainwater harvesting (RWH) and sanitation sector as a means to enhance livelihoods and business opportunities in rural areas was successfully achieved among both local residents and policy makers in the study area and other Palestinian areas, as most of actions, including the 14 training workshops (almost 1000 people trained) conducted, the development of the guidelines for rainwater harvesting at the household level, and the Palestinian Conference on Rainwater Harvesting and Management activities, were implemented with participation and involvement of policy makers from different levels.
 The guidelines were adopted by the policy makers at Ministry of Local Government, the Ministry of Education and Higher Education, Palestinian Water Authority and the Environment Quality Authority.

 2-347 RWH Workshop2-347 RWH Workshop 2